Academic + Passion Project

 Difficulty in learning a new app (consider the ease of use)

-Time inconvenience (to learn a new tool or commute to a store)
+Time inconvenience (to learn a new tool or store commute)

 Cost of a tool only needed once